What Is Disarming A Narcissist? 12 Simple Ways To Do So

 2. Be calm

 While you may want to infuriate a narcissist, the best way to disarm them is not to flare up.
 If you know narcissists well enough, they know they love to fight.
-So, they will always be ready for you.
+So they will always be ready for you.

 Instead of fighting back, keep calm.
 A fight or argument with a narcissist will always make you look bad.
-Be emotionally intelligent and don’t argue.
+Be emotionally intelligent, and don’t argue.
 When you do this, a narcissist will back off eventually.

 3. Don’t feed their ego

 Praises are the fuel of narcissists.
 Perhaps, they are used to people giving them adoration for the things they do.
-You can’t deal with a narcissist by lauding them – it makes you look like their perfect candidate.
-Once you don’t feed their ego, their narcissistic behavior is less likely to affect you.
+You can’t deal with a narcissist by lauding them – it may make you look like their perfect candidate.

 4. Don’t take responsibility for their actions

 Whatever you do in disarming a narcissist, do not take responsibility for their actions.
-Making others answer to their actions is one of the tactics of narcissists.
+Making others answer their actions is one of the tactics of narcissists.
 You may think accepting their faults will make them calm down, but not for long.

 You feed them what they like, and they will keep coming back.
 Instead, let them be responsible for their behavior.
 Sooner or later, they will calm down.